NewbranLTD/git-webhook-ci/README.md

 We have added a new provider here - it's not a git repo.
 It supports the [Wechat callback](https://mp.weixin.qq.com/debug/wxadoc/dev/api/custommsg/callback_help.html).

+**There are several different between wechat callback and the other providers**

+There is a new property that you need to supply when you init your webhook with Wechat.
+Because this is a two step process.
+Once your server is verify with Wechat server.
+They will just push data over to the url.
+So you need to run this once like so.

+First you need to run with the `inited:false` (default)

 ```js
 {
   secret: 'the-token-you-setup-with-wechat',